If you’re an aspiring nursing student, looking for nursing careers outside the hospital, there are a variety of pathways you can take.

 “Before shifting your nursing career outside of the hospital, it’s important to think about what you really want to do and know where your passion lies.
 Know yourself and have a good understanding of what it is you are looking for.
 It can’t just be an escape from nursing burnout,” says Rhea.

-A report from the Bureau of Labor Statistics states that there were 2.9 million active nursing positions in the U.S. in May of 2016, and 1.6 million of those jobs were in the general medical and surgical hospitals industry.
+According to data from the Bureau of Labor Statistics, there were 3.1 million active nursing positions in the U.S. in May of 2020, and 60 percent of those jobs were in state, local and private hospitals.

-This means, 1.3 million nurses work outside of the hospital, which goes to show that there are many nursing positions available outside of the hospital setting.
+This means, 40 percent of nurses work outside of the hospital, which goes to show that there are many nursing positions available outside of the hospital setting.
 But which jobs are out there?

 Explore your options.